No More Mr. Nice Guy (song)

-"No More Mr. Nice Guy" is a song by American rock band Alice Cooper, released in 1973 as a single off their sixth studio album Billion Dollar Babies (1973).
-The single reached No. 25 on the US charts and No. 10 on the UK charts, and helped Billion Dollar Babies to reach No. 1 in both the UK and the US.
-The song was written by Michael Bruce and Alice Cooper.
+"No More Mr. Nice Guy" is a song by American rock band Alice Cooper, released in 1973 as the third single off their sixth album Billion Dollar Babies.
+It reached No. 25 on the US charts and No. 10 on the UK charts, and helped its album reach No. 1 in both the UK and the US.

+Composition

-Cooper wrote the song lyrics about the reactions of his mother's church group to his stage performances, saying that there were worse things that he could do with his life, and that the "gloves were off now."
+Cooper wrote the song lyrics about the reactions of his mother's church group to his stage performances, saying that there were worse things that he could do with his life and that the "gloves were off now".

+Legacy

 The song was re-recorded and featured in the video game Guitar Hero: Warriors of Rock, The Simpsons episode "Love Is a Many Strangled Thing", and the Family Guy episode "Mom's the Word".

-The song was used in the TV show Ash vs Evil Dead and in the film Dazed and Confused.
+The song was also used in the TV show Ash vs Evil Dead and in the film Dazed and Confused.
 The scene featuring the song in the latter film was later parodied on Family Guy in the episode "Jungle Love".
 Cooper made a cameo appearance while performing the song in the film adaptation of the TV series Dark Shadows.

-The song has since remained a live staple and one of the band's most popular songs and a classic rock radio staple.
+It remains one of the band's most popular songs, both as a live and classic rock radio staple.